NatBala/deep_research/WEB_APP_GUIDE.md

 ## 🎮 How to Use

-### 1. **Enter Research Topic**
+### 1. **Enter AI Analysis Topic**
-- Type your research topic in the input field
+- Type your AI research topic in the input field
 - Or click one of the example topic chips
-- Examples: "Artificial Intelligence in Healthcare", "Climate Change Impact"
+- Examples: "Model Context Protocol Implementation", "Voice to Voice Agent Architecture"

 ### 2. **Watch AI Think & Research**
 - **🚀 Initialization**: AI starts up and analyzes your topic